dx-hub-ui/merch-monitor/README.md

 - Remote product imagery is allowed via the configured `next.config.mjs` host patterns; no additional experimental flags are required because Server Actions are enabled by default in Next.js 14.
 - If you change Supabase types, regenerate `lib/supabase/types.ts` with `supabase gen types typescript --linked` so that strongly typed API hooks continue to compile.
 - Supabase role checks should always go through `supabase.auth.getUser()` (not `getSession()`) so the middleware and API routes only trust server-verified identity claims when determining admin access.
+- API route helpers with shared parsing logic (such as the BSR range clamps) live in `lib/bsr.ts` so both request handlers and tests can import a single source of truth without breaking the Edge runtime export contract.

 ## Troubleshooting